 Brain Tumor Treatment

 Brain tumors, as well as spine tumors, have a host of emerging treatment options that can be used alone or in combination to give the best outcome for your specific cancer.
 That’s why careful diagnosis and grading is so important.
 As part of a research medical center, physicians at the Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis have access to a wide range of clinical trials to test new therapies as they emerge.
-Many of our doctors are principle investigators in these trials, which cover medical, surgical, and radiation therapies.
+Many of our doctors are principal investigators in these trials, which cover medical, surgical, and radiation therapies.
 Discuss with your physician how your cancer might benefit from clinical trials.
 Some tumors can be eradicated with treatment.
 Others are more likely to come back, and the goal of treatment is management, rather than cure.

 Because many of our patients come from over 100 miles away, when you meet with a surgeon, you often see the radiation and medical oncologists at the same visit and get imaging for treatment planning.